Advantages of a targeted resume

 Why is it important to Create a Targeted Resume?

-You Stand Out Among Other People
+You Stand Out Among Other Applicants

 Let’s imagine two different scenarios:

-Proves Your Value
+Demonstrates Your Value

 Increases Your Chance of Being a Successful Interviewee an Interview